Items filtered by date: November 2021

 Foot Pain

 Foot pain can be extremely painful and debilitating.
 If you have a foot pain, consult with Dr. Michael T. Hames from Florence Foot Center.
-Our doctor will assess your condition and provide you with quality foot treatment.
+Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Causes